Good Neighbor Filming Policy

 To ensure compliance with our policies, a FilmL.A.
 Monitor will be assigned to the location.
 The Monitor will generally arrive at the designated location 1 hour prior to the permit start time to note proper arrival time and remain with the production company during all filming-related activities and ensure proper departure time.

-Residents on a affected block must be notified of the address, date, hours, and contact phone numbers form filming.
+Residents on an affected block must be notified of the address, date, hours, and contact phone numbers form filming.
 This notice must be delivered no later than 5:00 p.m. three days prior to the shoot.
-In addition, the Windsor Square Association, Film Liaison must be notified: Katie Badami (213) 494-1632 or kbadamiWindsorSquareFilming@gmail.com.
+In addition, the Windsor Square Association, Film Liaison must be notified: Jeryl Bowers firstname.lastname@example.org, phone 213-926-3800.

 Signature surveys, private negotiations, and all other activities designed to modify these policies are strongly discouraged.